JustinSmith66/Signal-Processing/README.md

 # Signal Processing for Condition Monitoring
-This repository contains the signalprocessing.py file, which is a Python library for signal processing in condition monitoring.
+This Python library is intended to be used for signal processing in condition monitoring.

 This module is focused on the signal processing methods which are commonly used in vibration based condition monitorig.
-For example the processing methods used in MEV781 - Vibration Based Condition Montioring.
+For example the processing methods used in MEV781 - Vibration Based Condition Montioring and other useful functions frequently used in signal processing investigations.

-Last Update 4 February 2025.

 # Installation
 To use this library, clone the repository and import the signalprocessing.py file in your Python script.